 32.1.2 Where @SuppressWarnings can be written

 @SuppressWarnings is a declaration annotation, so it may be placed on program declarations such as a local variable declaration, a method, or a class.

-It cannot be used on statements, expressions, or types. (assert plus @AssumeAssertion can be used between statements and can affect arbitrary expressions; see Section 32.2.)
+@SuppressWarnings cannot be used on statements, expressions, or types.
+To work around this, you can